 LLM-as-a-Judge

 The consensus across practitioners is clear: use LLM judges only for qualities that resist reduction to code checks.
-They should not be used for:
+They should NOT be used for:

 - Format/schema validation or length constraints (use code)